Poland in the Eurovision Song Contest 2008: Background

 As part of its duties as participating broadcaster, TVP organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its participation in the 2008 contest on 8 November 2007.
 Since 2006, TVP organised televised national finals that featured a competition among several artists and songs in order to select its entry, a selection procedure that continued for its 2008 entry.

 Before Eurovision

 Piosenka dla Europy 2008

 Piosenka dla Europy 2008 (Song for Europe 2008) was the national final organised by TVP in order to select its entry for the Eurovision Song Contest 2008.
 The show took place on 23 February 2008 at the Studio 5 of TVP (17 Woronicza Street) in Warsaw, hosted by Katarzyna Sowińska and Radosław Brzózka.
 A combination of public televoting and jury voting selected the winner.
 The show was broadcast on TVP1 and TVP Polonia as well as streamed online at the broadcaster's website tvp.pl.
 The national final was watched by 2.7 million viewers in Poland with a market share of 26%.
-Isis Gee won with the song For Life.